DeFiGeek-Community/landing-page/content/blog/development-report-nov-2022.md

 ### Core Development

 The first audit report has been finalized.
-It will be published with a repository release.
+Soon the report will be published ahead of the repository release.

 The second audit has been temporarily put on hold as no critical Yamato-specific issues were found during the first audit.
 We will proceed with a second audit at the time of version upgrade or post-launch significant TVL increases.

 Meanwhile, we are in process setting up a bounty on Immunefi as an alternative to a second audit.
 Scheduling listing on Immunefi once the repository is released.

-Remaining tasks by the main net launch are;

-* Setting up a test net (Goerli) & coding deployment scripts
-* Testing multisig update methodology
-* Deploying subgraphs on each network
+In November, we conducted an exhaustive verification of state change patterns using the Fuzz test & currently working on the following:

+\* Check how to manage contracts deployment & upgrades by multi-sig
+\* Fork main-net environment
+\* Confirm test sequences

-We plan to deploy contracts in the Goerli network & support front and subgraph by end of November.
+Once they are completed we will deploy contracts in the Goerli network & support front and subgraph.

-For more information on the roadmap, please refer [here](https://defigeek.xyz/blog/yamato-protocol-10/).

 ### Interface Development